Go read this cheat-sheet (archive) instead of this file.

 trap cleanup EXIT

-# Allocate an entire folder, register to clean it up
+# now do something with your temp-file# Allocate an entire folder, register to clean it up

 temp_dir=$(mktemp -d)